naoshibaikyu/cyborgresistance/halloween.md

 Arrietty Angry: What?
 Now you're just making up excuses, we've only been living with you for a *few months* at most.

-Light: Well, the answer is no and that is final.
+Light: Well, the answer is still no and that is final.

 Arrietty Angry: Alright, fine. **[slams the door on her way out]** Stuck up old geezer, the heck is his problem lately?